 “They have something, they can bring to the table when it comes to teaming up with startups and that’s why it makes a lot of sense.”

-VCs must adapt to work with the corporates engaging with their portfolio
+VCs must adapt to work with corporates engaging with startups

 Where corporate firms are changing to engage with startups, Earlybird is also adapting to work with these traditional institutions.